-- 15. The board notes however, that, as can be taken from the wording of independent claims 1 to 4, the claimed methods concern "determining a quantitative measure of the amount of at least one constituent of any constituent (of any one table selected from the group consisting) of Tables 1, 2, 3, 4 and 5 as a distinct RNA constituent" (claim 1) or similarly "determining a quantitative measure of the amount of at least one constituent of any constituent of Tables 1, 2, 3, 4 and 5 as a distinct RNA constituent" or similarly "at least 1 constituent from Tables 1, 2, 3, 4 and 5 (claims 2 to 4) (emphasis added by the board).
+- 13. The applicant has argued that the ISA had failed to search the invention as defined in the claims and specification and that the restriction of the primary invention to a single gene was improper. - 14.
+The board notes however, that, as can be taken from the wording of independent claims 1 to 4, the claimed methods concern "determining a quantitative measure of the amount of at least one constituent of any constituent (of any one table selected from the group consisting) of Tables 1, 2, 3, and 4 as a distinct RNA constituent" (claim 1) or similarly "determining a quantitative measure of the amount of at least one constituent of any constituent of Tables 1, 2, 3, and 4 as a distinct RNA constituent" or similarly "at least 1 constituent from Tables 1, 2, 3, and 4 (claims 2 to 4) (emphasis added by the board).
 The kit of claim 23 is stated to be "comprising at least one reagent for the detection or quantification of any constituent measured according to any one of claims 1 to 22".
-The board therefore also concurs with the ISA that both the identified invention relating to gene ABCB1 and the invention defined by the applicant with respect to the DLC1 gene (see Sections IV and VIII above) are subjectmatter of the claimed invention, independently from each other. - 16.
+The board therefore also concurs with the ISA that both the identified invention relating to gene ABCC1 and the invention defined by the applicant with respect to the CDH1 gene (see Sections IV and VIII above) are subjectmatter of the claimed invention. - 15.
 In addition the board notes that the wordings of the claims do not mention statistical methods (e.g. stepwise logistic regression analysis) to analyse the expression levels of genes that had been implicated in ovarian cancer in a sample isolated from a subject.
-Nor do the claims commonly refer to a cut off of 75% classification accuracy for selecting gene models capable of distinguishing between the two subject groups or gene models disclosed in tables 1A-5A of the application as published which recites all of the possible one-, two- and/or three-gene combinations (i.e. gene models) for the genes shown in tables 1 to 5, capable of distinguishing between healthy, normal subjects and ovarian cancer subjects with at least 75% classification accuracy using the claimed methods.
+Nor do the claims commonly refer to a cut off of 75% classification accuracy for selecting gene models capable of distinguishing between the two subject groups or gene models disclosed in tables 1A-4A of the application as published which recites all of the possible one- and two-gene combinations (i.e. gene models) for the genes shown in tables 1 to 4, capable of distinguishing between healthy, normal subjects and prostate cancer subjects with at least 75% classification accuracy using the claimed methods.
 Only for this reason therefore the further arguments of the applicants that the search should not have been restricted to one gene must fail.